zendframework/zf2-documentation/docs/languages/en/modules/zend.service-manager.intro.rst

 ====================

 The `Service Locator design pattern`_ is implemented by the ``ServiceManager``.
 The Service Locator is a service/object locator, tasked with retrieving other objects.
-You may interact with the ``ServiceManger`` via the following methods
+You may interact with the ``ServiceManager`` via the following methods

 .. code-block:: php